-In circumstances where the proponent has made commitments that are not included in the EM plan (such as a commitment to assist a local council mitigate social impacts), this section of the EIS should summarise those commitments.
-It should be clear how and when the commitment will be fulfilled.
+This section of the EIS should summarise any commitments made by the proponent that are not included in the EM plan (such as a commitment to assist a local council mitigate social impacts).
+It should be clear how and when the commitments will be fulfilled.